 - Enable “login notifications” on your accounts

-- Use ad-blocking software to avoid fake ads and scams
+- Use ad-blocking software

 - Don’t log in to social media on public Wi-Fi

 - Consider signing up for a digital security solution

 Not every social media user will find themselves victimized by hackers and bullies.
 Practicing safe social media use can reliably keep your accounts secure.
 Here are some of the ways you can prevent people from breaking into your accounts, accessing your private data, and tricking you with scams.

 1. Safeguard your accounts with strong and unique passwords

 Passwords are the first — and sometimes only — line of defense against social media security risks.
 At a bare minimum, you should use a unique and difficult-to-guess password for each of your accounts.

 Here are a few ways to create and remember strong passwords:

 - Make them long.
 Longer passwords are more secure because they’re harder to crack using software tools.
 Aim for passwords that are at least 10 characters long.